omicsNLP/Auto-CORPus/Tutorial/config_tutorial.md

 2) Make any changes/new configs within your fork
    1) If editing a pre-existing config file then please leave the original authors details as is and then add yourself as an editor
    2) The comments sections have been added for you to provide any additional information you want, such as affiliations to institutions/projects as well as any major changes made
+   3) You do not need to supply your name or email within a config file, we just want to ensure credit is given to those who deserve it
 3) Create a pull request
 4) We will approve the pull request once the config has been tested